OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 #### Brand

-  * [Splash Screen](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Brand_Splashscreen.md) - This is a screen to display your company branding while the add-in is loading.
+  * [Splash Screen](src/templates/) - This is a screen to display your company branding while the add-in is loading.

 #### First-Run

-  * [Multi Page Value Proposition](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_PagingPanel.md) - Takes users through a series of features or information before they start.
+  * [Multi Page Value Proposition](src/templates/walkthrough) - Takes users through a series of features or informational steps before they start.
-  * [Value Proposition with Instructional Steps](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_StepsToStart.md) - Provides users with an ordered list of instructions to get started.
+  * [Value Proposition with Instructional Steps](src/templates/instruction-step) - Provides users with an ordered list of instructions to get started.
-  * [Paid Feature Sign Up](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_TrialFeature.md) - Allows users to sign up for a trial for a specific feature.
+  * [Paid Feature Sign Up](src/templates/trial-placemat-feature) - Allows users to sign up for a trial for a specific feature.
-  * [Trial Sign Up](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_TrialVersion.md) - Allows users to sign up for a trial.
+  * [Trial Sign Up](src/templates/trial-placemat) - Allows users to sign up for a trial.
-  * [Value Proposition with List Items](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_ValuePlacemat.md) - Provides a clear value proposition and list of features.
+  * [Value Proposition with List Items](src/templates/value-placemat) - Provides a clear value proposition and list of features.
-  * [Informational Video](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/FirstRun_VideoPlacemat.md) - Provides value through video content.
+  * [Informational Video](src/templates/video-placemat) - Provides value through video content.

 <!--#### General-->
 #### Authorization

-  * [Authentication Dialog Single Identity](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Authentication_Dialog_Single_ID.md) - Present authentication screens to your end users.
+  * [Authentication Dialog Single Identity](src/templates/auth/authentication-dialog-single-id) - Present a single identity authentication screen to your end users.
-  * [Authentication Dialog Multiple Identity](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Authentication_Dialog_Multiple_ID.md) - Present authentication screens to your end users.
+  * [Authentication Dialog Multiple Identity](src/templates/auth/authentication-dialog-multiple-id) - Present a multi authentication screen to your end users.
   <!--* [Base Styles and Typography Ramp](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Base_styles_typeramp.md) - Basic guidelines for typography and padding.-->
   <!--* [Commands](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Commands.md) - Shows how to present the command bar in your add-in.-->
   <!--* [Multi-Section](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/MultiSection.md) - Displays a common layout and set of tools that may be used within an add-in.-->

 #### Utility

-  * [Settings](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Settings.md) - Displays common components that may be used within an add-in's settings menu.
+  * [Settings](src/templates/) - Displays common components that may be used within an add-in's settings menu.

 ## Add-in Specific Interface Elements